 Way too many books, that's what.

 Categorising the types of non-fiction book helps you with picking books to read.
 Not every book is worth reading, and not every book should be read the same way.
-These 3 categories are the ones that I've found to work best for me — they're not difficult to remember, and they're specific enough to be useful.
+These three categories are the ones that I've found to work best for me — they're not difficult to remember, and they're specific enough to be useful.
 Here's what each category means:

 Narrative books are books that tell a story.
 Examples include biographies, memoirs, and histories.